SitecorePowerShell/Console/Documentation/Markdown/Unlock-User.md

 ## Detailed Description

-The Unlock-User cmdlet gets a user and unlocks the account in Sitecore.
+The Unlock-User command gets a user and unlocks the account in Sitecore.

 The Identity parameter specifies the Sitecore user to get.
 You can specify a user by its local name or fully qualified name.
 You can also specify user object variable, such as $&lt;user&gt;.